Insurance—Disclosures about Short-Duration Contracts

 PROJECT OBJECTIVEThe objective of the project is to develop targeted improvements to disclosures about short-duration insurance.

-The Board decided that for public business entities, the final guidance should be effective for annual reporting periods beginning after December 15, 2014, and interim reporting periods within annual reporting periods beginning after December 15, 2015.
-The Board decided on a one-year delay for all other entities.
-The Board also decided to allow early adoption for all entities.
+The Board decided that for public business entities, the final guidance should be effective for annual reporting periods beginning after December 15, 2015, and for interim reporting periods within annual reporting periods beginning after December 15, 2016.
+The Board decided on a one-year delay for all other entities, with early adoption permitted for all entities.

-*TENTATIVE BOARD DECISIONS REACHED TO DATE (AS OF August 13, 2014)Tentative Board Decisions to Date
+TENTATIVE BOARD DECISIONS REACHED TO DATE (AS OF March 11, 2015)Tentative Board Decisions to Date

 |August 13, 2014||Board Meeting—Short-Duration Contracts Disclosures|